Spiking Neural Network Architecture Search: A Survey: Background

 \subsection{Challenges of SNNs}

 Table \ref{table:SNNs-Advantages-Challenges} illustrates the fundamental paradox of SNNs: while offering compelling advantages like energy efficiency and temporal processing, each benefit introduces corresponding challenges that must be carefully balanced in the design process.
 First, as previously alluded to, their non-differentiable spiking mechanism complicates the training process, making standard techniques like backpropagation unsuitable without adaptations \cite{deng2020rethinking}.
 While techniques like surrogate gradients have become a workhorse for training SNNs, they remain less mature and efficient compared to those used in traditional ANNs.
+Furthermore, many traditional training approaches fail to account for the unique restrictions of neuromorphic hardware, such as physical connectivity limitations, limited synaptic weight resolution, and the presence of operational noise.
+These discrepancies can lead to significant performance degradation when a trained network is eventually mapped onto a physical system.

 SNNs can be computationally costly due to their temporal dynamics.
-Unlike ANNs, which compute activations in a single pass, SNNs require the simulation of multiple time steps to capture spike-based neuronal dynamics, increasing both computational cost and latency \cite{valadez2017step}.
-This complexity becomes more pronounced when scaling SNNs to large networks or datasets.
+Unlike ANNs, which compute activations in a single pass, SNNs require multiple time steps to capture spike-based neuronal dynamics, increasing both computational cost and latency \cite{valadez2017step}.
+This complexity is further exacerbated during the training phase.
+For instance, evolutionary approaches like EONS~\cite{schuman2016evolutionary} can require a large number of epochs and a large population size to converge, necessitating substantial compute resources and parallelization.
+Additionally, a "hardware/software boundary" bottleneck may arise if a software simulator is unavailable, due to the high communication overhead required to configure and evaluate diverse network structures on neuromorphic hardware \cite{schuman2020evolutionary}.
+However, these challenges can be partially mitigated through multi-objective optimization, which allows for the evolution of non-traditional, highly simplified network structures that use much fewer neurons and synapses than standard architectures, thereby improving area and power efficiency \cite{schuman2020evolutionary}.

 Additionally, SNN research suffers from a lack of standardized tools, models, and best practices.
 Unlike ANNs, which benefit from mature ecosystems such as TensorFlow and PyTorch, SNNs rely on emerging tools like NEST, BindsNET, Brian, and SNNtorch, which are still evolving \cite{cramer2020heidelberg, pfeiffer2018deep}.
 This disparity hinders widespread adoption and slows down the development of optimized solutions.
 Similarly, SNNs often fail to match ANN-level accuracies on traditional benchmarks like ImageNet and CIFAR, due to the nature of these datasets, which are acquired using frame-based sensors rather than event-driven cameras \cite{pfeiffer2018deep, nunes2022spiking}.
 This discrepancy highlights the need for benchmarks that better reflect the strengths of SNNs, such as temporal and event-driven tasks.